Andy Warhol's Bad

-Andy Warhol's Bad is a 1977 comedy film directed by Jed Johnson and starring Carroll Baker, Perry King, and Susan Tyrrell.
+Bad, also known as Andy Warhol's Bad, is a 1977 comedy film directed by Jed Johnson and starring Carroll Baker, Perry King, and Susan Tyrrell.
 It was written by Pat Hackett and George Abagnalo, and was the last film produced by Andy Warhol before his death in 1987.

-The opening screening in May 1977 attracted over 750 people, including Warren Beatty, Jack Nicholson, Julie Christie, and George Cukor.
 Tyrrell won the Saturn Award for Best Supporting Actress for her performance.